Finite state verifiers with constant randomness: 2pfa verifiers with constant randomness and 2nfa( )'s

 We start our examination of the effects of limiting the number of random bits by noting that machines that are not helped by a prover about their input are very weak when restricted to work with constant workspace, and polynomially bounded randomness.

-\begin{theorem} For any polynomial $p$, every 2pfa whose expected number of coin tosses on halting computational branches is $O(p(n))$ for input strings of length $n$ recognizes a regular language with bounded error. \end{theorem} \begin{proof} This is a straightforward modification of the proof (in \cite{DS90}) of the following fact \cite{DS90,KF91}:
+\begin{thm} For any polynomial $p$, every 2pfa whose expected number of coin tosses on halting computational branches is $O(p(n))$ for input strings of length $n$ recognizes a regular language with bounded error. \end{thm} \begin{proof} This is a straightforward modification of the proof (in \cite{DS90}) of the following fact \cite{DS90,KF91}:

 See Appendix \ref{appendix:one} for the details. \end{proof}